sametsahindogan/laravel-jwtredis/README.md

 <a><img src="https://chris.lu/upload/images/redis.png" width="80"></a>

->Also this package have an observer for listening and updating  to your user model on Redis.This observer is triggered `when you assign roles & permissions to user, or update and delete to your user` model.
+>Also this package have an observer for listening and updating  to your user model on Redis.
+This observer is triggered `when you assign roles & permissions to user, or update and delete to your user` model.

 ## Requirements